Profit Shifting of Multinational Corporations Worldwide: Appendix

 \subsubsection{(viii) Effect of the redistribution formula}

-Notes: Results of a robust linear model, where the share of profits booked in a country is regressed against the shares of employees, capital, sales and wages.
-We used data on sub-groups with positive profits to reduce the effect of profit shifting.
+Notes: Results of a robust linear model, where the share of profits booked in a country is regressed against the shares of employees, capital, sales and wages, using the dataset created for the misalignment method.
+See Fig. \ref{fig:robustness_fit_formula}.